Kernel Scaling for Manifold Learning and Classification: Experimental Results

-An example of the extracted embedding based on all the different methods is presented in Fig. \ref{fig:Swiss}.
-The MSE is presented in Fig. \ref{fig:MSE1}.
-It is evident that Algorithm \ref{alg:solv_global} is able to extract a more precise embedding than the alternative normalizations.
+An example of the extracted embedding based on all the different methods is presented in Fig.\ \ref{fig:Swiss}, followed by the MSE in Fig.\ \ref{fig:MSE1}.
+It is evident that Algorithm \ref{alg:solv_global} is able to extract a more precise embedding than the alternative scaling schemes.
 The strength of Algorithm \ref{alg:solv_global} is that it emphasizes the coordinates which are essential for the embedding and neglects the coordinates which were contaminated by noise.